NVlabs/trajdata/README.md

 | UCY - Zara1 | `eupeds_zara1` | `train`, `val`, `train_loo`, `val_loo`, `test_loo` | `cyprus` | The Zara1 scene from the UCY Pedestrians dataset | 0.4s (2.5Hz) | |
 | UCY - Zara2 | `eupeds_zara2` | `train`, `val`, `train_loo`, `val_loo`, `test_loo` | `cyprus` | The Zara2 scene from the UCY Pedestrians dataset | 0.4s (2.5Hz) | |

+### Adding New Datasets
+The code that interfaces the original datasets (dealing with their unique formats) can be found in `src/trajdata/dataset_specific`.

+To add a new dataset, one needs to:
+- Create a new folder under `src/trajdata/dataset_specific` which will contain all the code specific to a particular dataset (e.g., for extracting data into our canonical format).
+In particular, there must be:
+  - An `__init__.py` file.
+  - A file that defines a subclass of `RawDataset` and implements some of its functions.
+Reference implementations can be found in the `nusc/nusc_dataset.py`, `lyft/lyft_dataset.py`, and `eth_ucy_peds/eupeds_dataset.py` files.
+- Add a subclass of `NamedTuple` to `src/trajdata/dataset_specific/scene_records.py` which contains the minimal set of information sufficient to describe a scene.
+This "scene record" will be used in conjunction with the raw dataset class above and relates to how scenes are stored and efficiently accessed later.
+- Add a section to the `DATASETS.md` file which outlines how users should store the raw dataset locally.
+- Add a section to `src/trajdata/utils/env_utils.py` which allows users to get the raw dataset via its name, and specify if the dataset is a good candidate for parallel processing (e.g., does its native dataset object have a large memory footprint which might not allow it to be loaded in multiple processes, such as nuScenes?) and if it has maps.

 ## Examples

+Please see the `examples/` folder for more examples, below are just a few demonstrations of core capabilities.

 ### Multiple Datasets
 The following will load data from both the nuScenes mini dataset as well as the ETH - University scene from the ETH BIWI Walking Pedestrians dataset.